codamin/multiview_depth_prediction_robustness/README.md

 ```
 and divide it into train, validation and test folders.
 Each of these folders should contain 3 folders named `point_info`, `rgb` and `depth_zbuffer`.

-## Weights
-You can download the weights for the baseline model and the multiview model from [here](https://drive.google.com/drive/folders/10gdE3fHI-cA4rrYyRYLcJxgXoJ02M0o_?usp=sharing)

 ## Running the experiments
 Before running the experiments, in the `yaml` files in `cfgs` folder specify the path to train, validation and test dataset.
 To train the baseline DPT model run the command: